On the Equality of Three Formulas for Brumer--Stark Units: Introduction

 such that $u_T \equiv 1 \pmod{T}$, and for all $\sigma \in G$, we have $ \ord_\mathfrak{P}(u_T^\sigma)= \zeta_{R,T}(H/F, \sigma,0). $ \end{conjecture} Here $v$ ranges over all finite and archimedean places of $H$; in particular, each complex conjugation in $H$ acts as an inversion on $\mathcal{U}_{\mathfrak{p}}$.
 The definition of the partial zeta function $ \zeta_{R,T}(H/F, \sigma,0)$ is recalled in \S\ref{s:pzf}.
 The conjectural element $u_T \in \mathcal{U}_{\mathfrak{p}}$ satisfying Conjecture \ref{c:bs} is called the {\bf Brumer-Stark unit} for the data $(S,T,H,\mathfrak{P})$.

-Conjecture~\ref{c:bs} has been recently proved away from $2$ in joint work of the first author and Kakde \cite{Brumerstark}.
+Conjecture~\ref{c:bs} has been recently proved by the first author and collaborators (see \cite{Brumerstark}, \cite{BrumerstarkoverZ}).
 It is convenient for us to package together $u_T$ and its conjugates over $F$ into an element of $H^\ast \otimes \Z[G]$ that we call the {\bf Brumer--Stark element}:

 There have been three formulas conjectured for the image of the Brumer--Stark element $u_\mathfrak{p}$ in $F_\mathfrak{p}^\ast \otimes \mathbb{Z}[G]$.
 In \cite{MR2420508} the first author conjectured a $p$-adic analytic formula for $u_\fp$ following the methods of Shintani and Cassou-Nogu\`es.
 We denote this formula by $u_1$ and state it precisely in \S\ref{s:u1}.
-The other two formulas, which we denote $u_2$ and $u_3$, were defined in joint work of the first author with Spie\ss \ in \cite{MR3861805} and \cite{MR3968788}, respectively.
+The other two formulas, which we denote $u_2$ and $u_3$, were defined in joint work of the first and third authors in \cite{MR3861805} and \cite{MR3968788}, respectively.
 Both of these formulas are cohomological in nature and are defined using the Eisenstein cocycle.
 They are stated precisely in \S\ref{s:u2} and \S\ref{s:u3}.
-The following combines the conjectures of the first author (for $i=1$) and the first author with Spei\ss \ (for $i=2,3$).
+We remark that our definition for $u_3 \in F_\mathfrak{p}^* \otimes \Z[G]$ differs from that used in \cite{MR3968788} by a sign (which acts as inversion on the left factor of the tensor product or negation on the right side of the tensor product), in order to state our results more cleanly.
+The following combines the conjectures of the first author (for $i=1$) and the first and third authors (for $i=2,3$).

 \begin{conjecture} For $i=1, 2, 3$ we have $u_i = u_\mathfrak{p}.$ \end{conjecture}

 The main result of this paper is the following.